gramaziokohler/aixd_ara/docs/documentation.rst

 	:height: 24
 	:width: 24

 Loads an existing, pre-traind neural network model from a checkpoint.
+Requires a dataset to be loaded.

 **Inputs**